 Our History

-Founded in Seattle, WA in 1998 by Elaine Nonneman, the Channel Foundation supported a variety of global grassroots leadership until 2005 as well as the Women’s Leadership Scholarship (WLS) program until 2009.
+Founded in Seattle, Washington in 1998 by Elaine Nonneman, the Channel Foundation supported grassroots leadership for its first several years.
 Starting in 2005, the Foundation focused its grantmaking on women’s human rights.

 Elaine Nonneman